Mickey Katz: Early life

-Meyer Myron Katz was born on Sawtell Court in Cleveland, Ohio, to a Jewish family.
+Meyer Myron Katz was born on Sawtell Court in Cleveland, Ohio.
 He was one of five children born to Johanna (née Herzberg) and Menachem Katz.
 Mickey lost an older sister to diphtheria when he was about four years old.
 Menachem supported the family as a tailor, but money was always tight in the Katz family.
 As children, Mickey and his siblings contributed to the family finances by entering amateur musical contests in the neighborhood theaters and bringing the prize money home to their parents.
 Even after graduating from high school, Mickey continued to support his family with the money he earned from his music.

 Out of high school, Katz was hired by Phil Spitalny to go on a road tour.
 While waiting at the train station to leave, Katz met Grace Epstein, his future wife.
 He was seventeen and she was fourteen.
 He married her three years later, in 1930.
 They had two sons, Joel Grey and Ronald.
 Each of Katz's sons had two children.
 Joel fathered Jennifer Grey and Jim Grey, and Ronald fathered Randy Katz and Todd Katz.
 In 1977, Katz told the story of his life in a biography called Papa, Play for Me.

 Career

 Finding the clarinet

 One evening when Katz was eleven, his father took him to a concert at the Talmud Torah.
 A clarinet solo was on the program.
 On the way home, Katz told him he wanted to play the clarinet.
-However, for his father to pay for an instrument and lessons was out of the question.
+However, for his father to pay for an instrument and lessons were out of the question.
 The next day, Katz asked the bandmaster of the local high school for a school clarinet, and within a few days he received an old and dusty clarinet.
 The next step was to find a way to pay for clarinet lessons.
 Katz went to his Uncle Sam and offered to clean his tailor shop if he would pay for the lessons.
 His uncle agreed, and soon Katz was studying under Joseph Narovec.
-He made excellent progress on the instrument, and quickly learned the saxophone as well, which is played basically the same way as a clarinet.
+He made excellent progress on the instrument, and quickly learned the saxophone as well.